cszichao/theos-golang/README.md

 This project needs a macOS environment with [Xcode](https://developer.apple.com/xcode/) installed.

-[Homebrew](https://brew.sh/) is also strongly recommended to manage the prerequisite.
+[Homebrew](https://brew.sh/) is also strongly recommended to manage the installed packages.

 #### THEOS